On the Computational Power of QAC0 with Barely Superlinear Ancillae: Introduction

 \subsection{Acknowledgement}

 We thank the anonymous reviewers for their careful reading of our manuscript and their many insightful comments and suggestions.
 We thank Zongbo Bao for his contribution in the early stage of this project.
 PY thanks Xun Gao for the helpful discussion.
-This work was done in part while the authors were visiting the Simons Institute for the Theory of Computing, supported by DOE QSA grant number FP00010905.
-AA acknowledges support through the NSF Award No. 2238836 and the NSF award QCIS-FF: Quantum Computing \& Information Science Faculty Fellow at Harvard University (NSF 2013303).
 YD, FO, and PY were supported by National Natural Science Foundation of China (Grant No. 62332009, 12347104), Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302901), NSFC/RGC Joint Research Scheme (Grant no. 12461160276), Natural Science Foundation of Jiangsu Province (No. BK20243060) and the New Cornerstone Science Foundation. \end{Anonymous}